 “News of November 6 election with Abraham Lincoln ahead, reaches Olympia on November 22, 1860,” HistoryLink Essay #901 by Greg Lange, 1999.

 Peace Weavers: Uniting the Salish Coast Through Cross-Cultural Marriages, by Candace Wellman, 2017.
+KCLS 305.800979.
 Capt.
 George Pickett and Lt.
 Robert Hugh Davis were among the white men who took native wives during the time the men were stationed at an Army post in Whatcom County, prior to the outbreak of the Civil War.
+Both of these men resigned their US Army posts, and returned to their home states to join the Confederacy.

 Riding the Rails in the USA: Trains in American Life, by Martin W. Sandler, 2003.
 KCLS j385.0973.